mfurlong64/rails-online-shop/doc/README.md

 ## User Stories

-- A user can create an account and login (no authentication needed at this time)
-- A user can update their account information (email, name)
-- A user can view ALL of their products and reviews (on their profile page)

 - A user can view ALL products listed in the webstore (on the main index)
 - A user can create a product (Create)
 - A user can see a product page (Read)